chrisroadmap/fair-calibrate/README.md

 # update environment
 conda activate fair2.1-calibrate
 conda env update -f environment.yml --prune

-# the last step is to install fair itself
-pip install -e .
 ```

 TODO: put all of this into a config/make file.